Best Phone Gimbals iMore 2020

 A topnotch gimbal for a steal

-This is a high-end gimbal that pushes out shake-free video and steady stills for a few bucks less than the competition.
+This gimbal pushes out shake-free video and steady stills for a few bucks less than the competition.
 Great for beginners and pros!

 You don't want to run dry in the battery department while filming!
-The DJI Osmo Mobile 2 is a handheld smartphone gimbal that boasts 15 hours of battery life.
-And if your phone battery starts petering out, this gimbal has you covered there too.
-In addition to having enough juice to power through even your most extended projects, this device can also charge your smartphone.
+The DJI Osmo Mobile 3 Combo is a packable handheld smartphone gimbal that boasts 15 hours of battery life.
+The Mobile 3 is lighter than previous generations and comes with a redesigned handle and ports.

 - 15-hour battery life